Taxis of Hong Kong: Cars used

 All taxis bear a semi-circular green plate on the front grille, and at the back of the vehicle indicating the number of seats available.
-Throughout history, most Hong Kong taxis have been 4-door saloons with bench seats in the front, thus allowing it to carry up to five passengers (driver excluded).
+Throughout history, most Hong Kong taxis have been 4-door saloons with bench seats in the front, thus allowing it to carry up to six occupants.
 In the early 1980s, 4-passenger taxis were introduced.
 Smaller saloons such as the Nissan Bluebird 910, Nissan Sunny B12, Toyota Corona (CT141) and the Mitsubishi Lancer were used.
 However, these were all phased out by the mid-1990s.
 Since then and until 2008, all Hong Kong taxis have been 5-passengers vehicles.
 But from 2008, the new Toyota Comfort equipped with new 2.0 VVT-i engine and equipped with floor shift automatic instead of column shift automatic, making the new Comfort a 4-passengers taxi again.

 Australian Ford Falcon estate cars tried to enter the market in year 2000 but they were never popular.

 Today, almost all taxis in Hong Kong are XS10 Toyota Comforts (over 99%), the minority being Nissan Cedric (Y31) saloons which were discontinued from the end of 2005.

 On 29 May 2007, there were reports that plans are afoot to introduce the LTI-licensed, Chinese Geely-manufactured, LPG-powered TX4 London Black Cabs into the Hong Kong taxi service market.
 A feasibility study is under way between the Hong Kong Productivity Council and Geely.